-There are a lot of people in the software community who express the attitude that neither of two things - be them languages, tools, frameworks, or style conventions - is better or worse; they're "just different".
+There are a lot of people in the software community who express the attitude that neither of two things - languages, tools, frameworks, or style conventions - is better or worse; they're "just different".
 Sometimes they'll go as far as to say "People compare languages because they are retarded really" (it's in the comments there).

 ;;;; as a line terminator, so that